wa5znu/demcusensor/README.md

   wifi reliability, or might not.  it's working, though.
 - powerOffSensor: move delay out to loop, to reduce embedded delays, which are harder to account for.
+- move secrets (API key and Wifi) out to secrets.h you should copy secrets.h.example to secrets.h and edit .gitignore protects secrets.h from commit

 # demcusensor
 NodeMCU based PM2.5 monitoring application for PMS5003 dust sensor.